uncms-dev/uncms/docs/pages-app.md

 ## How it works

-In `cms.apps.pages.models` there is a model named `Page`.
+In `uncms.apps.pages.models` there is a model named `Page`.
 For now, we only want to think about three of its attributes: its title, its slug, and its parent.
 These define the page's place in the page hierarchy.
 From there, a tree of pages can be constructed.

 ### PageMiddleware

-`cms.apps.pages.middleware.PageMiddleware` serves two important tasks.
+`uncms.apps.pages.middleware.PageMiddleware` serves two important tasks.

 First, it adds a `pages` attribute in its `process_request`.
-This is an instance of `cms.apps.pages.middleware.RequestPageManager`, which is a wrapper around the site's Page tree.
+This is an instance of `uncms.apps.pages.middleware.RequestPageManager`, which is a wrapper around the site's Page tree.
 This gives you access to the page tree (as `request.pages`) any time you have access to the current request.

 `RequestPageManager` has the following attributes, which are all cached properties: